Glazed Maple Apple Pie

 Instructions

-- Place the pie a sheet tray and bake until golden brown and the fruit in the middle of the pie is tender, about 1 hour.
+• Place the pie a sheet tray and bake on the bottom rack of the oven (directly onto the baking steel/stone if using).
+Bake until the crust is golden brown, the juices in the center of the pie are bubbling and the fruit in the middle of the pie is tender, about 1 hour.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.